-Saturday morning of the weekend between trips my ancient armour maker arrives to measure all of those who need bamboo armour and Chaos clothing made for them.
+Saturday morning of the weekend between trips my maker of ancient armour arrives to measure all of those who need bamboo armour and Chaos clothing made for them.
 I’m sure she wonders why I need it all, but she never asks me.
 I do know she likes making the clothes as much as she likes the money she gets paid for making them.
-I also have her make a large back pack plus a set of camping blankets for everyone.
+I also have her make everyone a large back pack and a set of camping blankets.

 Amongst the gear we’re taking everyone has their own plate, fork, spoon, cup, and knife made from hardwood plus a ceramic skinning knife.
-They also have a two blanket set for camping, an unstrung short bow made of ash, and a hanbo as a three foot long walking stick.
-Add in their pack and two sets of clothes with a large floppy hat, and all are ready for Chaos.
-Everything fits in, or on, their packs, along with their cotton underwear and socks.
+They also have a two blanket set for camping, an unstrung short bow made of ash, and a hanbō as a three foot long walking stick.
+Add in their pack plus two sets of clothes with a large floppy hat and all are ready for Chaos.
+Everything fits in or on their packs, along with their cotton underwear and socks.
 The leather boots with a ceramic plate in the sole completes their outfits.
-The packs are only two thirds full, so I’ve a lot of space for extra items of bags of seed, iron rich sand called satetsu, hemp ropes, hardwood climbing gear, and some horse tack made from leather and ceramic rings.
+The packs are only two thirds full so I’ve a lot of space for extra items of bags of seed, iron rich sand called satetsu, hemp ropes, hardwood climbing gear, and some horse tack made from leather and ceramic rings.

 All we need to complete everyone’s ensemble are the many weapons we placed in my box on the last trip.
-I made sure to see we put enough weapons in to arm twelve people before we left Chaos on the last trip.
+Before we left Chaos on the last trip I made sure to see we put enough weapons in it to arm twelve people.

 On the morning of our trip I have everyone gather in my office so I can check all of the gear for unapproved materials.
-It’s all correct and ready in the packs, and the travellers have their clothing with bamboo armour on.
-I lead everyone through the main vault area into the portal vault, and have them form a continuous chain of contact by holding hands.
-Sharon locks the vault on her way out, then I approach the portal while those waiting behind me wonder about my sanity.
+It’s all correct and ready in the packs with the travellers wearing their clothing with bamboo armour on.
+I lead everyone through the main vault area into the portal vault then I have them form a continuous chain of contact by holding hands.
+Sharon locks the vault on her way out then I approach the portal while those waiting behind me wonder about my sanity.

 Arriving in the portal room of my quarters at Crossroads I find Merry holding open the door to the stable.
-Except there’s only a few tables for our gear in it today.
-I lead everyone in, and we put the packs on tables before Merry leads us into the main lounge of my Hero’s suite.
+However, there’s only a few tables for our gear in it today.
+I lead everyone in and we put the packs on tables before Merry leads us into the main lounge of my Hero’s suite.

-Merry and I return to the main room a little after the film ends, so we join in on answering questions.
-It takes time, but we cover everything, and everyone is soon happy; very surprised, a little shocked, but happy.
+Merry and I return to the main room a little after the video ends, so we join in on answering questions.
+It takes time, but we cover everything and everyone is soon happy; very surprised, a little shocked, but happy.

 About forty minutes into the general chat about Chaos and how it works Mac asks me to talk with him in the computer room.
 When Merry and I enter the room we find two of the screens are on.
 One is showing a large island while the other is showing the ocean with the Brotherhood’s zone of control on the east coast at the west edge of the screen.
 An island well into the ocean is circled, so I think the image is showing the location of the island on the other screen.
 Mac says, “Al, we have a situation on the island I’m showing you.
 The Damsels on the island aren’t under a high enough threat to be near the top of the rescue lists, yet.
 However, I want you to take on this mission to rescue the three Damsels on the island, despite one of them not being in any real danger at all.”